 Rich in gold-mining history and the site of the biggest gold robbery in Australia's history, Forbes is renowned for its connections with notorious bushrangers Ben Hall and Frank Gardiner.
 Find out more on the town’s heritage trail.

-Bushranger Ben Hall and his gang started to "work" the area around Forbes in the early 1860s, and tales of his exploits have passed into folklore.
-Hall is remembered alternately as a charming rogue and a vicious outlaw.
-Either way, Hall's reign was short-lived – he was brought down in a shower of bullets in 1865.
+Bushranger Ben Hall and his gang started to ‘work’ the area around Forbes in the early 1860s, and tales of his exploits have passed into folklore.
+Hall's reign was short-lived – he was brought down in a shower of bullets in 1865.
 Today, Forbes is an agricultural centre for wheat, sheep, dairy and fruit.

 ANZAC memorial and Forbes Town Hall